mascarenhasav/wcci_2024_gdms_paper/README.rst

 ====================================================================================
 |License| |DOI|

-This repository makes all experiments and datasets available for reproducibility of the results presented in the `paper <https://github.com/mascarenhasav/wcci_2024_gdms/blob/main/paper/WCCI_2024_Diversity_Metric-1.pdf>`_.
+This repository makes all experiments and datasets available for reproducibility of the results presented in the `paper <https://github.com/mascarenhasav/wcci_2024_gdms/blob/main/paper/WCCI_2024_Diversity_Metric-1.pdf>`_ submitted to WCCI 2024 CEC.

 Installation and Dependencies
 -----------------------------